Dodge Charger Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-• Choosing low deductibles costs an additional $402 every year
+• Using pricier low deductibles for comprehensive and collision insurance costs an extra $402 a year

-• An auto insurance policy with full coverage for a teen driver may cost $6,168
+• An auto insurance policy to insure a teen driver for full coverage can be $6,168 a year

 View Chart as Image